Eva Pate: 2019–20 season

-Pate had begun dating ice dancer Logan Bye in December 2018, and in June 2019, they decided to become an on-ice partnership.
-They were coached by Shpilband, Pasquale Camerlengo, Adrienne Lenda, and Natalia Deller in Novi, Michigan.
+Pate had begun dating ice dancer Logan Bye in December 2018, and in June 2019, they decided to become an on-ice partnership, coached by Shpilband, Pasquale Camerlengo, Adrienne Lenda, and Natalia Deller in Novi, Michigan.

 Pate/Bye made their domestic debut at the Midwestern Sectional Dance Challenge, where they won the silver medal.
 They went on to win the U.S. Ice Dance Final in Hyannis, Massachusetts.
 This, in turn, qualified them for their debut at the 2020 U.S. Championships, where they finished in seventh place.

 2020–21 season

 Due to the onset of the COVID-19 pandemic, competition opportunities were limited both domestically and internationally for the 2020–21 season.
 Pate/Bye were assigned to make their Grand Prix debut at the 2020 Skate America in Las Vegas, attended primarily by American skaters due to travel restrictions pandemic.
 They finished in seventh place.

 At the U.S. Championships later that season, they finished in seventh place as well.